marceloaraujo28/transactions-crud/README.md

 - Create a new transactions
 - List all transactions
-- List list only one transactio
+- List list only one transaction
 - Sum of a user's transaction values

 ## Prerequisites